-Sticky or watery eyes are a common condition in babies.
-It is observed in 20 percent of all babies.
-Fortunately, this condition is harmless and will pass by itself.
-It is up to you to ensure that your baby’s eyes stay clean and healthy in the meantime.
-However, in a few instances, symptoms associated with watery eyes might indicate serious complications, making a visit to the paediatrician essential.
-This article will help you understand the causes, treatments and risks related to watery eyes in babies.
+If you notice that your child has watery eyes, it could be due to several reasons.
+Epiphora or having watery eyes is a common condition in babies and fortunately, it is harmless.
+It could be caused because of blocked tear ducts, infections, or allergies.
+As a parent, you must ensure that your baby’s eyes stay clean and healthy in the meantime.
+However, in a few instances, symptoms associated with watery eyes might indicate serious complications.
+And one must consult a paediatrician.
+This article will help you understand the causes, treatments, and risks related to watery eyes in babies.

-Here are a few of the most common reasons of watery eyes in babies:
+Although epiphora is not that serious and it passes on its own.
+Sometimes, it can also indicate numerous medical conditions.
+Here are a few of the most common reasons for watery eyes in babies.

-Eye irritation is often responsible for excessive tears being secreted by the eyes to wash the irritant out.
+Eye irritation is often responsible for the secretion of excessive tears from the eyes in order to wash the irritant out.
 Eye irritants include smoke, dust, pollen, dirt, sand, and so on.
-Also, conditions like conjunctivitis, trichiasis and ectropion can also irritate the eyes.
-Ensure your baby does not rub their eyes too much as this could worsen the inflammation and burning sensations.
+Also, conditions like conjunctivitis, trichiasis, and ectropion can irritate your baby’s eyes.
+Ensure that your baby does not rub his eyes too much as this could worsen the inflammation and lead to a burning sensation.

 Infections such as pink eye can also lead to epiphora in infants.
-It can be caused by viruses, fungi, bacteria or even allergies.
-Pink eye caused by viruses is extremely contagious and can spread to others in your family if precautions are not taken.
+It can be caused by virus, fungi, bacteria or even allergies.
+Pink eye occurs when a virus (or bacteria, though less common) gets into the eye.
+This condition is extremely contagious and can spread to others in your family if precautions are not taken.
 Another infection is blepharitis, which results due to blockage of the sebum glands under the eyes.
-These infections can lead to severe symptoms such as swelling, burning, soreness and loss of eyelashes in extreme cases.
+These infections can lead to severe symptoms such as swelling, burning, soreness, and loss of eyelashes in extreme cases.

-The tear ducts are responsible for draining the fluid from the eyes, so they do not accumulate.
-However, if tear ducts are blocked, the drainage system malfunctions, causing the tears to collect in your baby’s eyes and slowly stream down their face.
-You might also observe white discharges, redness or swelling on the upper corners of your child’s nose.
+Your baby may also have watery eyes because of a blocked tear duct.
+The tear ducts are responsible for draining the fluid from the eyes so that they do not accumulate.
+However, if your baby’s tear ducts are blocked, the drainage system may malfunction, causing the tears to collect in your baby’s eyes and slowly stream down his face.
+You might also observe white discharge, redness, or swelling on the upper corners of your child’s nose.

-- Cleaning your baby’s eyes with cotton and filtered water to prevent accumulation of any discharge which could lead to infections.
+- Clean your baby’s eyes with cotton and filtered water to prevent the accumulation of any discharge as it could lead to infections.

-- Massaging the tear duct a few times a day using mild pressure can help release any clogging, allowing the duct to develop fully.
+- Massage the tear duct a few times a day using mild pressure; it will help release any clogging, allowing the duct to develop fully.
 This method is known as milking.

-- Using antibiotic eye medications to relieve symptoms that might be caused due to infections.
+- Using antibiotic eye medications can also help relieve the symptoms that might be caused due to infections.

-- Using eye drops containing antihistamines to combat the symptoms of allergic reactions.
+- Use eye drops containing antihistamines to combat the symptoms of allergic reactions.

 - Washing your baby’s eyes out under the guidance of a paediatric ophthalmologist to remove any irritants.